The Comparison of Ultimate Cloud Platforms: “AWS vs. Azure vs. Google Cloud”

 According to “Synergy Research Group’s data” for the third quarter of 2019, AWS has a market share of 33% in the global general IaaS and PaaS market.
 After Microsoft, Google, and Alibaba, Microsoft has a market share of 16 percent each.
 Satya Nadella’s “cloud-first” CEO has helped Microsoft gain momentum in the cloud market, with the company establishing a worldwide cloud network of its own.

 It’s been a long time since the term “cloud computing” was invented.
 As opposed to debating whether or not to embrace cloud computing, the most significant question today is which platform to use.

 Finally, with this article now you are all equipped with proper knowledge and could go for your favorable cloud computing.

 Frequently Asked Questions

 Which is better, AWS or Azure or Google Cloud?

 AWS offers the biggest service library.
 Azure comes in second with a strong AI, ML, and analytics offering.
 Google Cloud Platform ranks third in terms of service offerings.
-AWS holds nearly one third of market share and is above Azure and Google.
+AWS holds nearly one-third of market share and is above Azure and Google.
 GCP is leading among other platforms with 100% growth rate.
-On the other hand, high end customers get benefit from all these platforms which makes it difficult to choose one.
+On the other hand, high-end customers benefit from all these platforms, makingbenefit from all these platforms, makingto the it difficult to choose one.

 Is Azure growing faster than AWS?